Hibiscus White Iced Tea

 Method

-- While the tea is still warm, stir in 2 Tbsp honey until fully dissolved.
+- While the tea is still warm, stir in 2 tablespoons of honey until fully dissolved, taking advantage of the warmth for even integration.
 Taste and add up to 1 additional tablespoon only if needed.
-Let the tea cool to room temperature.
+The tea should be lightly sweetened, not sweet — hibiscus’s own tartness is meant to remain clearly present.

 - Fill glasses with ice.
-Pour over the chilled hibiscus white iced tea and garnish lightly with a few dried hibiscus petals and a thin strip of fresh lemon peel for a clean, elegant finish.
+Pour over the chilled hibiscus white iced tea and garnish with a thin strip of fresh lemon peel, a lemon slice, or fresh mint if desired.
+Serve cold, lightly tart, floral, and clean.